danielserranoh/blog_scraper/ETL.md

 Work in Progress: Once the job is successfully submitted to the Gemini API, the file is renamed (e.g., to temp_posts_chunk_1.jsonl) and its Job ID is logged in pending_jobs.json.
 This is our tracking system.
 We now know exactly which piece of work is at which stage of the assembly line.

-Resilience: As you correctly reasoned, if the script fails at any point, these files in the workspace/ act as a persistent "to-do list," allowing the pipeline to restart exactly where it left off on the next run.
+Resilience: if the script fails at any point, these files in the workspace/ act as a persistent "to-do list," allowing the pipeline to restart exactly where it left off on the next run.

 ## Loading (The End of the Pipeline):

 The `--check-job` and `--export` commands act as the final quality control and shipping steps.
-They take the finished work from the "Transformation" station, update the final product (the state/ CSV), and then clean up the workstation (workspace/).
+They take the finished work from the "Transformation" station, update the final product (the data/processed/ directory), and then clean up the workstation (workspace/).